I. General CRF MkII Questions

 A. Yes, as long as you declare a spinnaker pole length ‘SPL’.
 If you declare both a pole length ‘SPL’ and a spinnaker tack point ‘TPS’, CRF MkII will calculate a spinnaker area for both an s-sail via SPL, and an a-sail via TPS, and it will calculate rating on whichever area is larger.

+Q. Can I use a spinnaker pole in flying my asymmetrical spinnaker?
 A. Yes, as long as you declare a spinnaker pole length ‘SPL’.
 Note that a whisker pole can only be used to wing out a headsail, and not to trim a spinnaker.
 Also, be aware that if you do declare an ‘SPL’, your calculated spinnaker area will be larger, and your rating will be faster, than it would be if you declare just a centerline a-sail tack point ‘TPS’ with a length equal to that ‘SPL’.
 This higher rating is due to the fact that being able to square back a spinnaker pole increases projected spinnaker area and in some conditions it allows a boat to sail at deeper true wind angles off the wind, resulting in potentially higher downwind VMG.